ceodoe/noshitempornium/README.md

 # NoShitEmpornium
 Script to hide torrents with unwanted tags or by unwanted uploaders on Empornium

+# Features
+- Blacklist tags and uploaders
+- Whitelist tags to ignore blacklist rules
+- Tag highlighting based on blacklist/whitelist
+- Neat toggle button and GUI to manage taglists

 # Prerequisites
 NSE is a JavaScript user script.
 In order to use it, you'll need to install an extension/addon in your browser that can handle and execute user scripts.